vijaysingh002/WDP.AmazonClone/README.md

 CSS3: For styling and layout to closely resemble Amazon’s design.
 JavaScript: Adds interactivity to elements such as navigation and search.

-🎨 Screenshots
-A preview of the hero section in the Amazon clone.

-Custom Amazon-styled navigation bar with search functionality.

 🌐 Live Demo

 Check out the live version of this project here 📲.